yosbenj/Final-Project/README.md

 3. Proceed through the notebooks in numerical order, as each notebook builds upon the work done in the previous ones.

 4. To get a recommendation, run the final notebook `5.
 Book Recommender`.
 You will be prompted to enter a book title and author name.
 Based on this input, the system will either provide a recommendation from the existing dataset or fetch information online to generate a recommendation.

+5. ⚠️ **NOTE:** Due to size constraints on GitHub, not all CSV files are uploaded.
+To utilize the book recommender, download 'final_df.csv' and 'goodreads_df_cleaned.csv' from the Clean Data folder, as well as 'kmeans.pkl', 'scaler.pkl', and 'encoder.pkl' from the Pickle folder.
+Run the "5.
+Book Recommender" notebook in the same directory for immediate use without the need for prior execution of other notebooks.

 ## Documentation